abhinavkale-dev/Temp-mail/backend/README.md

 - `GET /api/messages/:id` - Get a specific message
   - Response: `{ "id": "...", "subject": "...", "from": "...", "to": "...", "content": "...", "parsedData": { ... } }`

+### Health Check

+- `GET /api/health` - Check if the API is running
+  - Response: `{ "ok": true }`

+## Enhanced Error Handling

+The backend implements several error handling strategies:

+1. **Database Error Recovery**:
+   - Graceful handling of database connection issues
+   - Automatic retry mechanisms for transient errors
+   - Fallback responses when database operations fail

+2. **Auto-Creation of Resources**:
+   - Mailboxes are automatically created if they don't exist
+   - This prevents 404 errors when accessing new mailboxes

+3. **Error Logging and Monitoring**:
+   - Detailed error logging with context information
+   - Structured logging for easier debugging
+   - Tracking of error patterns and frequencies

+4. **Graceful Degradation**:
+   - Returns empty arrays instead of errors when possible
+   - Maintains service availability during partial outages

 ## Services

 ### Cleanup Service